County officials making preparations for coronavirus, looking to coordinate with local hospitals

 "That is the general model – convening various experts/stakeholders to address the issue and communicate with the public," Parsons said in an email.
 "Obviously there will be some differences as this is a much more rapidly evolving situation."

 Lancaster County does not have a county-level health department.
 Only 6 of Pennsylvania's 67 counties have such an entity.
 In the past, Lancaster County officials and health care advocates have discussed forming a county health board.
-In 2008, the county's emergency management director told commissioners having a health department would better prepare the county for health emergencies.
+In 2008, the county's emergency management director told commissioners having a health department would better prepare the county for health emergencies, but the proposal did not advance.

 Parsons said the COVID-19 outbreak has not renewed discussion of forming a county health board, although almost all counties in Pennsylvania with a population greater than 500,000, of which Lancaster is one, has such a board.